All Episodes

 So Alex Jones is stupid.

-And in this next clip, he goes on to teach you how to not be a patsy.
+And in this next clip, he goes on to teach you how to not be a Patsy.

 alex jones

-Or a radical right-wing terrorist because one day you're going to drive a real truck of explosives onto a military base.
+Don't take part in drills where you play the part of a radical Islamic terrorist or a radical right-wing terrorist because one day you're going to drive a real truck of explosives onto a military base.

 There's a good chance you better check in the back of that truck.